xian-ran/prestackPro-Manual/algorithm_documentation/overview_of_the_process_window/overview.md

 The tab **Preview **let the user control the objects displayed in the previews such as horizons, wells, etc. Synchronization of the views and histograms is setup in this tab, as well the viewer settings such as X-Axis orientation and interpolation.

 ![](/assets/007_Overview_of_the_Process_Window.png)

 _Preview settings_

 ![](/assets/008_Overview_of_the_Process_Window.png)

 _Preview settings for stacks_

 The **Display mode tab** gives you the option to use **wiggle plots**.
 Select the volume of interest in the Preview tab and choose to display only wiggles or wiggles as an overlay on the pixmap.
 Wiggle settings are synchronized for all viewers but can be defined independently if you deselect the synchronization option in the Control panel.

 ![](/assets/009_Overview_of_the_Process_Window.png)

 _Display mode tab to change display to wiggle plot_

-**Part 2, the input:**
+#### **Part 2, the input:**

 The **Input Gather** field displays the gather corresponding to the inline - crossline pair shown in the **Volume Parameter** box.

 A color histogram is shown on the lower left.
-The adjustments of the color setting are like the ones in the viewer tab -> [Histogram](/viewers/functionalities_common_to_all_viewers/histograms.md).
+The adjustments of the color setting are like the ones in the viewer tab -&gt; [Histogram](/viewers/functionalities_common_to_all_viewers/histograms.md).

-This input tab is very interactive thanks to an option that allows the user to access several functionalities such as gather catching or other algorithm specific functionalities -> [Functionalities](/viewers/functionalities_common_to_all_viewers/README.md)
+This input tab is very interactive thanks to an option that allows the user to access several functionalities such as gather catching or other algorithm specific functionalities -&gt; [Functionalities](/viewers/functionalities_common_to_all_viewers/README.md)

-**Part 3, the output:**
+#### **Part 3, the output:**

 In this section, the result of the algorithm is displayed at the current inline – crossline location.

 For some algorithms, which generate several types of output, the selection of the one to display is done by the preview tab.

-This section usually contains between 2 and 4 buttons (some are activated only when the GUI is opened in the mode “Edit this algorithm”).
+This section usually contains between 2 and 4 buttons \(some are activated only when the GUI is opened in the mode “Edit this algorithm”\).

 * Calculate: close the GUI and compute the results.
 If you are in “Edit this algorithm” mode, the output volume is overwritten
 * Cancel: close the GUI without computing any results
-* Skip: skip this algorithm (in workflow)
+* Skip: skip this algorithm \(in workflow\)
 * Apply: available in “Edit this algorithm” mode only.
 The results are re-computed after a change of parameters while keeping the GUI open.
 The output volume is over-written.